 This article starts with the accounting report’s definition and meaning and then lists the company’s three most important accounting reports.
-And also, an effective method for generating accounting reports by using professional reporting tool will be introduced.
+Also, an effective method for generating accounting reports by using a professional reporting tool will be introduced.

-An accounting report can be brief or comprehensive or customized for a specific purpose.
+An accounting report can be brief comprehensive or customized for a specific purpose.

 Financial accounting reports are to reveal important information to the outside.
 You are telling them how much money your company made or lost.
 Here are the three most common accounting reports that you should know about.

-Note: All the financial accounting reports templates shown in the article is made by reporting tool FineReport.
+Note: All the financial accounting report templates shown in the article are made by the reporting tool FineReport.
 FineReport is a leading reporting tool in the industry, capable of quickly and easily creating all kinds of complex reports.
-In FineReport, there are many built-in accounting report templates that can be applied with just one click.
+In FineReport, many built-in accounting report templates can be applied with just one click.

 Income statements tell you how profitable your business was during a given reporting period.
 A typical income statement contains three parts: total revenue, total expenses, and net income.